kinshuk4/daily-coding-problem-solutions/prob601_650/README.md

 Given an integer `n`, return the length of the longest consecutive run of `1`s in its binary representation.

 For example, given `156`, you should return `3`.

+Problem 626 (Easy)

+This problem was asked by Facebook.

+Given a list of integers, return the largest product that can be made by multiplying any three integers.

+For example, if the list is `[-10, -10, 5, 2]`, we should return `500`, since that's `-10 * -10 * 5`.

+You can assume the list has at least three integers.